Lung Cancer Research

 - Immunotherapy – Has been shown to help certain patients whose tumors test high for PD-L1 proteins respond to other treatments.
 CAR T-cell treatment is a type of immunotherapy.

 In medical research, clinical trials are studies that include people and consider the efficacy of the new treatment technique or medication.
-Typically, research begins in a laboratory with the study of cells beneath a microscope and, after years of examination, moves on to small tissue or animal testing.
+Typically, lung cancer research begins in a laboratory with the study of cells beneath a microscope and, after years of examination, moves on to small tissue or animal testing.
 Finally, with approval from the Food and Drug Administration (FDA), safe treatments are allowed to move into the first phase of clinical trials.
 Clinical trials help researchers determine if a new cancer treatment works and is safe, as well as among which types of patients the treatment is most effective.
-Today, most effective cancer treatments came from clinical trials approved by the FDA.
+Today, most effective cancer treatments have come from clinical trials approved by the FDA.

 Moreover, the widespread belief that clinical trials are only available to patients whose cancer no longer responds to treatment is patently false.
-Clinical trials are designed for every stage of lung cancer as well as research for prevention and screening techniques.
+Clinical trials are designed for every stage of lung cancer as well as lung cancer research for prevention and screening techniques.
 As such, anyone who has been diagnosed with lung cancer may be eligible for treatment provided by a clinical trial.
 Prospective patients may enter a trial at one of the following phases: